TRIQS/solid_dmft/paper/paper.md

 # Summary

+Strongly correlated systems are a class of materials whose electronic structure is heavily influenced by the effect of electron-electron interactions.
+While in more commonly used materials, such as copper or silicon, electrons can be considered as essentially independent of each other, in strongly correlated systems (like SrVO$_3$ or UO$_2$​) the high localization of the  *d* and *f* orbitals forces one to explicitly take into account coulombic and exchange effects.
+Even though the study of strongly correlated systems can be interesting from a purely theoretical standpoint, applying these theoretical notions to real materials comes with important technological implications.
+In fact, the so called *Mott-tronic* devices promise to deliver significant technical advances, both in the field of electronics and photovoltaics.**[CITE]**

 Although density functional theory (DFT) plus dynamical mean-field theory (DMFT) has proven successful in describing correlated electron systems for over two decades, it has only been very recently that ready-to-use software packages began to become available, with most scientific research carried out by self-written codes developed and used in research groups.
 Given the complexity of the method, there is also the question of whether a black-box approach is beneficial to the community or whether users should be able to implement the formalism themselves.

-The goal of solid\_dmft is to find a middle ground, i.e. a gray-box tool as a ready-to-use implementation.
+The goal of solid\_dmft is to find a middle ground, i.e. a *gray-box* tool as a ready-to-use implementation.
 This means that even if the code provides all functions needed for many standard DMFT calculations, the code is highly modular, based on open-source and community-developed software and therefore easily adjustable for specific applications and needs.
-Hence, the targeted user group of this software project is researchers that aim to perform DMFT calculations on top of their DFT simulations to describe the physics of strongly correlated electron systems, without the need of elaborate coding, but rather using a standardized input file to control the calculation.
+Hence, this project is targeted towards researchers aiming to apply DMFT methods on top of their DFT simulations to describe the physics of strongly correlated electron systems.
-On the other hand, they can easily go beyond the implemented behavior by modifying the corresponding modules in the code.
+While our approach allows one to fully perform these computations using standardized input flags to control the calculation without further need for elaborate coding, the final user can easily extend the implemented behavior by modifying the corresponding modules in the code.

-The package is an MPI-parallelized scientific simulation code written in Python 3, allowing to perform ab initio DFT+DMFT calculations. solid\_dmft utilizes the publicly available TRIQS software library [@triqs:2015], which handles most numerical operations.
+The package is an MPI-parallelized scientific simulation code written in Python 3, allowing to perform ab initio DFT+DMFT calculations. solid\_dmft utilizes the publicly available TRIQS software library [@triqs:2015], which handles most of the numerics.**(maybe i am being pedantic is this technically correct?
+I would say the solver does most of the heavy lifting, but  they are triqs applications...**
 The philosophy of the package is to increase reproducibility of DFT+DMFT calculations, provide clearer convergence metrics, and allow to run calculations for a large variety of systems without adapting the code manually, i.e. on this level similar to widely available DFT simulation packages.

 ## Design Principles

 The idea is to provide the full functionality of a full a DFT+DMFT calculation by merging the state-of-the-art implementations provided by the TRIQS library and its applications.
 This allows to easily run ab initio calculations for strongly correlated materials, as well as implement and test new features of TRIQS or benchmark new solvers against existing ones.